-No single test can give a migraine diagnosis, but The International Headache Society (IHS) publishes criteria for what a migraine is (and isn’t).
-For instance, the IHS describes migraines without aura as recurring headaches that last up to 72 hours, with symptoms including pain on one side of the head, a pulsating quality, and moderate or severe pain intensity.
-Migraine symptoms may include nausea or photophobia (discomfort with or sensitivity to bright light).1
+No single test can diagnose migraines.
+But The International Headache Society (IHS) publishes criteria for what a migraine is (and isn’t).
+For instance, the IHS describes migraines without aura as recurring headaches that last up to 72 hours, with characteristics like pain on one side of the head, a pulsating quality, and moderate or severe pain intensity.
+Migraine symptoms may include nausea or photophobia (discomfort with bright lights).1

 Although they’re less common, migraines with aura have visual symptoms like seeing geometric patterns, flashing lights or possibly a shimmering effect (kind of like heat waves) prior to a migraine striking.
 Less than one quarter of migraine patients will experience aura.
-Those who do often have visual impairment starting 5-60 minutes before a migraine strikes.1
+Those who do often have visual impairment starting five to 60 minutes before a migraine strikes.1

 Part 1: The Medical History

-Doctors rely on two sources of information to fill in the blanks during a migraine diagnosis: your medical history and a physical exam.
-Your medical history provides the most complete view of your condition, says Elizabeth Seng, Ph.D., a clinical psychologist and headache researcher in New York City.
-It helps your doctor to sift through and rule out other diseases with symptoms that may mimick a migraine.2
+Doctors rely on two sources of information to fill in the blanks on a migraine diagnosis: your medical history and a physical exam.
+Your medical history provides the most complete view of your condition, say Elizabeth Seng, Ph.D., a clinical psychologist and headache researcher in New York City.
+It helps your doctor sleuth, sift through, and rule out other diseases with symptoms mimicking a migraine.2

 When you talk to your doctor, you’ll be asked to provide as many details as you can about your symptoms, other medical conditions, family health issues, and your head pain history.
 “We want to know anything that’s ever happened with your brain,” says Dr. Seng.